Lecturer at Washington University in St. Louis

 ABS Challenge Leaderboard

 A public baseball analytics project that turns a niche rules experiment into a browsable data product.
-It is the sort of small, specific question I enjoy making legible.
+I like small, specific questions that become clearer once the data has somewhere sensible to live.

 Tic-Tac-Tic-Tac-Toe

 A nested-grid strategy game that grows classic tic-tac-toe into a deeper tactical contest.
-It started as a chalkboard game between friends and has become a small playground for strategy, AI assistance, and web infrastructure.
+It started as a chalkboard game between friends and became a useful excuse to think about game search, daily challenges, and web infrastructure.

 Nerd Snipe Daily